French Village Ba Na Hills – Essential Travel Tips & Guide

 Exploring the French Village at Ba Na Hills: What to See and Experience

 Visitors to the French Village at Ba Na Hills will be immersed in a romantic atmosphere.
-The village is divided into 7 distinct areas, each decorated in different colors, creating a familiar and intimate slice of France right in Vietnam.
-During your visit, you’ll have the chance to explore and admire the following notable attractions:
+The village is divided into seven distinct areas, each with its own colors and charm.
+Together, they create a slice of France right in Vietnam.
+During your visit, you can explore several notable attractions.

 Du Dome Square and the Fountain

-When visiting the French Village, the must-see spot is Du Dome Square and its fountain.
-Located in the heart of the French Village, this area is the center of vibrant festivals and special events organized by the tourist complex.
-Here, you can enjoy lively performances by dancers from around the world, dressed in elaborate costumes, dancing and singing to entertain visitors.
-You can take photos with them and check-in at the fountain area, which is always bustling with tourists.
+A must-see spot in the French Village is Du Dome Square and its fountain.
+Located in the heart of the area, it hosts vibrant festivals and special events.
+Here, you can enjoy lively performances by dancers in elaborate costumes from around the world.
+They sing, dance, and interact with visitors.
+Don’t miss the chance to take photos with them and check in at the fountain, which is always full of energy and excitement.

 Du Dome Square and the Fountain